Indiana Dunes National Park: Wildlife

 Indiana Dunes National Park is host to wide variety of wildlife, including white-tailed deer, red fox, raccoons, opossums, cottontail rabbits, various rodents, Canada geese, gulls, squirrels, hawks, turkey vultures, mallards, great blue herons, songbirds, and garter snakes.
 Recent records, documented photographically, indicate that North American river otter (Lontra canadensis) and bobcat (Lynx rufus) began returning to the area in 2011 and 2018, respectively.
+As of 2023, the Indiana Audubon have observed nearly 370 bird species living in or migrating through the Indiana Dunes.

 Flowering plants

 Indiana Dunes has over 369 species of flowering plants.
 Of these, thirteen are considered threatened or in danger of extinction.
 Additionally, there four invasive flowering plants on the list.
 Some of the most common spring flowers include the May apple, buttercups (six varieties), and violets (14 varieties).
 Summer brings out the orchids (five varieties) and much goldenrod (11 varieties).

 Invasive plants

 Invasive plants are those introduced species that dominate a landscape pushing out traditionally native species and others species by their ability to multiply rapidly.
 There are 54 such species in the dunes.